frankline-ebichondo-sonyatv-com/camellessonsspring/README.md

 Running
 -------
 1. Install mvn and git and obtain the code
+2. Make sure activemq is running
-2. run mvn clean install camel:run
+3. run mvn clean install camel:run